-Sent by A Tanner
+Sent by S Cowie

-Based in Sheffield
+Based In Sheffield

 “Go, fly, roam, travel, voyage, explore, journey, discover, adventure” Anon

-I am an independent travel expert specialising in planning and booking personally tailored adventures, city breaks, luxury holidays for leisure and business.
+Hello and welcome!
+I’m Lisa, and travel is my true passion.
+I live with my husband and two children in Chesterfield.
+As an independent travel expert, I specialise in planning and booking personally tailored adventures, city breaks, luxury holidays for both leisure and corporate clients.

-From your initial enquiry to the day you return home, I am here to answer any questions and I can arrange additional elements of your holiday such as car hire, private transfers, airport hotels, parking, airport lounges, excursions, trips, tours and more.
+What sets my service apart is my dedication to client satisfaction.
+I offer personalised attention, out-of-hours contact, exceptional value, and a level of service you won’t find on the high street or online.
+From the moment you inquire until you return home, I'm here to answer any questions and to arrange additional elements of your holiday, including car hire, private transfers, airport hotels, parking, airport lounges, excursions, trips, and tours.

 Whatever your holiday needs I'm here to help you, so simply give me a call or send me an email with your contact details on and I can get things started for you: